Ayurvedic Golden Milk

 Turmeric alone is poorly absorbed by your body.
 But by combining it with a little black pepper and some fats, the absorption is improved tremendously.
 Some kinds of (plant) milk contains more fats than others, but you could always add a teaspoon of coconut oil to your golden milk, to improve the absorption of the turmeric.

 Turmeric is also the spice that is used in many curries to give its yellow color.
 However, turmeric that comes in contact with the skin could stain the hands temporarily.
 To prevent this yellow color on your hands, you could for example wear latex gloves while processing the fresh turmeric in this delicious drink.
 Personally, I like to use a garlic press for the turmeric.
-Luckily, turmeric is not staining the teeth and is actually used often to whiten teeth naturally.
 Furthermore, turmeric is very good for your gums.
 But above all, this is a delicious drink full of spices.
 Especially on cold winter days, this is a lovely drink to warm up nice and cozy.

 Organic ingredients for 2 cups of golden milk

-* when you use almond milk, we recommend to add ½ teaspoon of coconut oil to improve the absorption of the turmeric
+* when you use low fat plant milk like almond or oat milk, I recommend to add ½ teaspoon of coconut oil to improve the absorption of the turmeric

 - 2 cm fresh turmeric (or 2 teaspoons turmeric powder)